NAV & Valuation Assumptions

 The Company’s NAV is calculated quarterly and based on the valuation of the investment portfolio provided by the Investment Adviser and the other assets and liabilities of the Company calculated by the Administrator.
 The NAV is reviewed and approved by the Investment Manager and the Board.
 All variables relating to the performance of the underlying assets are reviewed and incorporated in the process of identifying relevant drivers of the discounted cash flow valuation.

-The Company has made the following key updates to its valuation assumptions for the 30 June 2023 NAV calculation:
+The Company has made the following updates to its valuation assumptions for the 31 March 2025 NAV calculation:

 • Updated inflation assumptions to reflect the latest available third-party inflation data from HM Treasury Forecasts and long-term implied rates from the Bank of England for its UK assets.
 For international assets, IMF forecasts are used.